fpozoc/ML-engineer-interview-task/README.md

-help                           show help on available commands lint                           flake8 linting and black code style run-pipeline                   clean artifacts -> generate dataset -> train -> serve serve                          serve trained model with a REST API using dploy-kickstart test-docker                    run unit tests in docker environment test                           run unit tests in the current virtual environment train                          train the model for task 1
+help                           show help on available commands lint                           flake8 linting and black code style run-pipeline                   clean artifacts -> generate dataset -> train -> serve serve                          serve trained model with a REST API using dploy-kickstart (not implemented yet) test-docker                    run unit tests in docker environment test                           run unit tests in the current virtual environment train                          train the model for task 1